 • Have evidence of an interest or regular participation in educational activities

-If you would like to learn more about becoming an examiner examining please refer to the attached documents for:
+If you would like to learn more about becoming an examiner examining please refer to the attached links:

 International PACES Examining opportunities